 If you have space, allocate a specific room as a prayer room.
 If you cannot do this, then try to find a corner of a room that is only for prayer.
 Children will understand how important the prayer is that it has even been given its own area in the house.
 Teach the children that this area is only for Salah and must be kept clean and tidy.

-You can also encourage them to pray with Islamic toys, DVDs and picture books.
+You can also encourage children to pray with Islamic toys, DVDs and picture books.

-The iPray Salah pad is an innovative way to teach your children how to perform Salah.
-By pressing on the illustrations, your child will hear the duaas that are to be recited after the adhan, wudhu and in the Salah.
+The iPray Salah pad is an innovative way to teach your children how to perform Salah, or press and hold the first button to hear the all the steps for Wudu and Salah!
+By pressing on the illustrations, your child will hear the dua’s that are to be recited after the adhan, wudhu and during and after Salah.
 It’s a halal alternative to the ipad and is sure to appeal to today’s technologically-minded kids!